vsanthanam/ScoreFive/README.md

 # ScoreFive

 Rewritten in SwiftUI.
-Available on the app store.
+Available on the App Store.